devpi/devpi-pr/README.rst

 This again requires a message like for the ``submit-pr`` command.

 When the *push request* is accepted the latest contained version of all packages is copied to the target index in one atomic step.
-Afterwards the *merge index* is automatically deleted.
+Afterwards the *pr index* is automatically deleted.

 If there have been any changes on the index after the ``review-pr`` command, then the ``accept-pr`` command will fail.